Volunteer in Mongolia with Projects Abroad

 Projects available in Mongolia

 Get work experience in one of the fastest growing cities in Central Asia – Ulaanbaatar.
 Volunteers may work within business administration, management, finance, IT and more.

-Your role as a volunteer will be to assist the local staff with the day-to-day running of orphanages and care centres in Ulaanbaatar, helping to provide extra care and support for the children.
+Your role as a volunteer will be to assist the local staff with the day-to-day running of care centres in Ulaanbaatar, helping to provide extra care and support for the children.

 Assist local psychologists at one of our partner health care centres in Ulaanbaatar.